The Cross of the Bay (La Cruz de la Bahía) in Isla Mujeres

 Coastal, W. (2022a, July 21).
 Isla Mujeres Daily News & Events Sunday, May 7.
 About Isla Mujeres. http://aboutislamujeres.blogspot.com/2017/05/isla-mujeres-daily-news-events-sunday.html

 Coastal, W. (2022b, July 21).
-Isla Mujeres Daily News & Events Wednesday, Feb.
-21. About Isla Mujeres. http://aboutislamujeres.blogspot.com/2018/02/isla-mujeres-daily-news-events_21.html
+Isla Mujeres Daily News & Events Wednesday, February 21.
+About Isla Mujeres. http://aboutislamujeres.blogspot.com/2018/02/isla-mujeres-daily-news-events_21.html

-from D’Casa International Digital Magazine 22by D´CASA International Magazine.
+From D'Casa International Digital Magazine 22by D'CASA International Magazine.
 (2021, October 6).
 La cruz de la bahía.
 Issuu. https://issuu.com/dcasaveronica/docs/revista_22_p_gina/s/13609202

 History of Isla Mujeres.
 (1997).
 Copyright 1997–2017, Isla Mujeres Net. https://isla-mujeres.net/history.html